In business, one of the toughest challenges is to build strategies to outclass your competitors.

 - The very first step is to register with Brand24.

-- You can also sign up to your 2-week free trial.
+- You can also sign up for your 2-week free trial.

 - Once you are logged into your personal account, the next step is to create several projects for monitoring specific brands/products.